-This report has been prepared by The BHU Future Farming Centre, which is part of The Biological Husbandry Unit Organics Trust.
-While every effort has been made to ensure that the information herein is accurate, The Biological Husbandry Unit Organics Trust takes no responsibility for any errors, omissions in, or for the correctness of, the information contained in this paper.
-The Biological Husbandry Unit Organics Trust does not accept liability for error or fact or opinion, which may be present, nor for the consequences of any decisions based on this information.
+This report has been prepared by Merfield Agronomy Ltd..
+While every effort has been made to ensure that the information herein is accurate, Merfield Agronomy Ltd. takes no responsibility for any errors, omissions in, or for the correctness of, the information contained in this paper.
+Merfield Agronomy Ltd. does not accept liability for error or fact or opinion, which may be present, nor for the consequences of any decisions based on this information.